biterik/pdf-paper-renaming/README.md

 ## Download

-You can download the latest version of the application for macOS from the [**GitHub Releases page**](https://github.com/biterik/pdf-paper-renaming/releases/).
+You can download the latest version of the application for Windows and macOS from the [**GitHub Releases page**](https://github.com/biterik/pdf-paper-renaming/releases/).